-You can see all the LUX data gathered by clicking on any row in LUX Live dashboard in your account.
-If you're not yet using LUX you can look at the LUX demo account.
+You can see all the LUX data gathered by clicking on any row in the LUX Live dashboard in your account.

 The LUX information gathered is broken into the following categories.
 For more details about each metric, see this support article.